Your Local Home Service Pros

 Hard Water Maintenance: Water Heaters and Tankless Water Heaters

-Water Heaters or tankless water heaters have mineral scale buildup over time.
+Water heaters or tankless water heaters develop mineral scale buildup over time.

 If you have a hot water heater (or hot water tank), sediment from the hard water will settle at the bottom of the hot water heater.
 Flush your water tank every year to help clear out the sediment.